survos/survos/packages/pixie-bundle/doc/school-tutorial.md

 # Setup a configuration file

-Pixie needs a configuration file to understand how to import the data.
+Entity needs a configuration file to understand how to import the data.

 By default, config files are located in config/packages/pixie/<code> and the source files are at /data/<code>.
 The pixie file (a sqlite database) is located at /pixie/<code>.pixie.db